ManuCanedo/guitar-auto-tune/README.md

 # GuitarAutoTune

 This code was developed by a multidisciplinary team.
-It was executed in a Raspberry Pi, connected to a microphone and an engine.
-My main contribution to the code was the real time fundamental frequency detection algorithm (based in HPS) and audio filters.
+It calculates the fundamental frequency of the captured sound per sample and then sent controls to an electrical engine conected to the guitar keys.
+It was executed in a Raspberry Pi.
+My main contributions to the code were the real time fundamental frequency detection algorithm (based in HPS) and audio filters.